orbiously/wireguard-orb/README.md

   This is necessary to avoid networking issues when the WireGuard client is configured to route all traffic through the WireGuard VPN tunnel.

-  However, these routes are based on the current architecture of the CircleCI build-environement, which is subject to change over time thus rendering the aforementioned routes exclusions obsolete and ineffective.
+  **However, these routes are based on the current architecture of the CircleCI build-environment, which is subject to change over time thus rendering the aforementioned routes exclusions obsolete and ineffective.**

 - When configuring your WireGuard server and choosing an IP range, make sure it doesn't conflict with the build-host's existing network/routing configuration.